 Degree Completion and Commencement

-Notify Krista Terrell (email@example.com) at the beginning of the semester you plan to complete your degree.
+Notify Lori Hyde (email@example.com) at the beginning of the semester you plan to complete your degree.
 She will complete and submit a Completion of Requirements form to the School of Graduate Studies, which is required at the beginning of the semester that you plan to complete.

-Each M.Ed.
-Plan B student is required to pass an oral exam to be taken at the end of his/her program.
+Each MEd Project student is required to pass an oral exam to be taken at the end of his/her program.
 Typically, the exam is devoted to a presentation/discussion of the student's Master’s creative project or portfolio.
 Students must work closely with their master's degree advisor throughout the program to plan and carry out a creative project.
 If a student fails the oral exam, he/she may retake the exam once.

-It is the responsibility of the chairperson/advisor to see that a Letter of Completion is sent from the Department of Secondary Education to the School of Graduate Studies once a student has completed all requirements.
-Please check with the department secretary to see that the letter is sent for your program.
+It is the responsibility of the Graduate Program Coordinator to see that a Letter of Completion is sent from the School of Teacher Education and Leadership to the School of Graduate Studies once a student has completed all requirements.
+Chairpersons/advisors please notify the Graduate Program Coordinator when a student has completed all program requirements so the letter is sent for your program.